arjuna112/ecommerce-lakehouse-databricks/README.md

 * SQL
 * GitHub

+**Project Workflow**
+* Ingest raw data into the Bronze layer
+* Clean and transform data in the Silver layer
+* Create business-ready datasets in the Gold layer
+* Query data using PySpark and SQL

 **Dashboard & Insights**
-* Built a Databricks SQL dashboard on top of the Gold layer to surface sales trends, category performance, and peak ordering times.
+* Dashboard is built directly on top of Gold-layer tables (gld_dim_products, fact tables) generated in 3.medallion_processing_fact/
 <img width="1312" height="690" alt="image" src="https://github.com/user-attachments/assets/201acc6c-cbd4-4221-b658-0626b352502a" />

 **Key insights:**
 * Monthly sales trend showing a dip in Sep 2025 (~575M) before recovering in Oct 2025 (~618M)
 * Electronics is the dominant category by net sales, far ahead of Home & Kitchen and Apparel
 * Heatmap of order volume by day/hour reveals peak activity clusters (e.g., early morning hours on weekends) — useful for staffing/inventory planning

-**Project Workflow**
-* Ingest raw data into the Bronze layer
-* Clean and transform data in the Silver layer
-* Create business-ready datasets in the Gold layer
-* Query data using PySpark and SQL

 **Project Structure**
 ```text